EgorDudyrev/caspailleur/README.md

 - firm fruits do not exist \
   (from impl.
 7: _firm -> color_is_white, color_is_blue,..._ ).

-Implications DataFrame also contains additional information about implications.
-- **conclusion_full**: all attributes implied by the premise\
-  (redundant w.r.t. the other implications)
-- **extent**: the set of objects described by the premise
-- **support**: how many objects are covered by the premise

-For the sake of running time, one can set up thresholds on implication measures and names of specific columns to mine:
+For the sake of running time, one can again set up thresholds on implication measures and names of specific columns to mine:
 ```python
 import pandas as pd
 df = pd.read_csv('https://raw.githubusercontent.com/EgorDudyrev/FCApy/main/data/mango_bin.csv', index_col=0)